isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 ### (d) On-Arrival COVID-19 PCR Test at the Airport

+<p style="font-size:20px; color:red;line-height:1.5;"><i>Note: Children aged 2 and below in the calendar year (i.e. in the year 2021, those who are born in or after 2019) are not required to undergo a pre-departure COVID-19 PCR test.</i></p>

 #### 1. How do I pay for the on-arrival COVID-19 PCR test?
 Travellers should register and make payment for their on-arrival COVID-19 PCR test <a href="/health/covid19-tests/pcrtest#price">here</a>.